microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 Modify the configuration values in config.json file available for each example based on description.

-- `ENV_NAME`:  This represents the environment name, referring to a development and other environments for the tests and deployment of the Prompt Flow flows.
+- `ENV_NAME`:  This represents the environment type.
 (The template supports *pr* and *dev* environments.)
 - `RUNTIME_NAME`:  This is name of a Prompt Flow runtime environment, used for executing the prompt flows.
-Use this only when using dedicated runtime and compute
+Use this only when using dedicated runtime and compute.
+The template uses automatic runtime be default.
-- `KEYVAULT_NAME`:  This points to the name of an Azure Key Vault, a service for securely storing and managing secrets, keys, and certificates.
+- `KEYVAULT_NAME`:  This points to an Azure Key Vault, a service for securely storing and managing secrets, keys, and certificates.
-- `RESOURCE_GROUP_NAME`:  This is the name of the Azure resource group where various Azure resources are organized.
+- `RESOURCE_GROUP_NAME`:  Name of the Azure resource group related to Azure ML workspace.
-- `WORKSPACE_NAME`:  This represent the name of a workspace, which is a container for machine learning assets and resources.
+- `WORKSPACE_NAME`:  This is name of Azure ML workspace.
-- `STANDARD_FLOW_PATH`:  This specify a standard flow path associated with an prompt experiment. e.g.  e.g. "flows/standard_flow.yml"
+- `STANDARD_FLOW_PATH`:  This is relative folder path to files related to a standard flow. e.g.  e.g. "flows/standard_flow.yml"
-- `EVALUATION_FLOW_PATH`:  This is an string value referring to evaluation flow paths. e.g. "flows/eval_flow_1.yml,flows/eval_flow_2.yml"
+- `EVALUATION_FLOW_PATH`:  This is an string value referring to evaluation flow paths.
+It can have multiple comma seperated values- one for each evaluation flow. e.g. "flows/eval_flow_1.yml,flows/eval_flow_2.yml"

+The template uses 'pr' and 'dev' to refer to environment types.
+The template can be extended by implementing additional environment types.

 ### Update mapping_config.json in config folder